f4exb/sdrangel-docker/compose/readme.md

   - SDRangelCli will have  `172.18.0.3`
   - SDRangelSpectrum will have `172.18.0.4`.

-To speed up FFT plan allocations you can put a FFTW wisdom file named `fftw-wisdom` in the `~/.config/sdrangel` directory.
+To speed up FFT plan allocations you can put a FFTW wisdom file in the `~/.config/sdrangel` directory.
 The `fftwisdom` image in the `fftwisdom` section can be used to produce a compatible FFTW wisdom file.
+The name of the file can be specified with the `-w` option (see above).

 <h2>Examples</h2>

-  - `./run.sh -g` starts `sdrangel/vanilla:latest` and `sdrangelcli:latest`
+  - `./run.sh -g` starts `sdrangel/vanilla:latest`, `sdrangelcli:latest` and `sdrangelspectrum:latest`
+  - `./run.sh -g -w fftw-wisdom-k4` same as above using `~/.config/sdrangel/fftw-wisdom-k4` FFTW wisdom file
-  - `./run.sh -g -f nvidia -t v4.10.4 -c sdrangel -u 9090:9090` starts `sdrangel/nvidia:v4.10.4` and `sdrangelcli:latest`
+  - `./run.sh -g -f nvidia -t v4.10.4 -c sdrangel -u 9090:9090` starts `sdrangel/nvidia:v4.10.4`, `sdrangelcli:latest` and `sdrangelspectrum:latest`
-  - `./run.sh -f server16 -t 38df0a6 -c sdrangel -u 9090:9090` starts `sdrangel/server16:38df0a6` and `sdrangelcli:latest`
+  - `./run.sh -f server16 -t 38df0a6 -c sdrangel -u 9090:9090` starts `sdrangel/server16:38df0a6`, `sdrangelcli:latest` and `sdrangelspectrum:latest`
-  - `./run.sh -f server16 -t v4.10.4 -T v1.1.1` starts `sdrangel/server16:v4.10.1` and `sdrangelcli:v1.1.1`
+  - `./run.sh -f server16 -t v4.10.4 -T v1.1.1` starts `sdrangel/server16:v4.10.1`, `sdrangelcli:v1.1.1` and `sdrangelspectrum:latest`
+  - `./run.sh -f server16 -t v4.10.4 -T v1.1.1 -S v1.0.0` starts `sdrangel/server16:v4.10.1`, `sdrangelcli:v1.1.1` and `sdrangelspectrum:v1.0.0`